Transfer VHS to digital.

 There’s nothing more distracting than watching a video where the audio doesn’t match the picture.
 This audio drift is a common problem with some budget-friendly capture devices.
 The software struggles to keep the audio and video tracks perfectly aligned over long periods.
 If you notice this happening, try recording your tapes in shorter chunks—say, 30 minutes at a time—instead of all at once.
 While some video editing software allows you to manually resync audio, it’s a tedious process.
 Investing in a mid-range capture device can often prevent this issue, as they typically come with better software designed to handle long recordings smoothly.

-Keeping Your Files Organized
+Tips for Keeping Your Digital Files Tidy

 Once you start converting tapes, you’ll quickly have a lot of new digital files.
 To avoid a chaotic folder of untitled videos, it’s smart to create a system from the beginning.
 Before you even hit record, create a dedicated folder on your computer or external drive for your digitized videos.
 As you save each file, give it a descriptive name, like "Family_Christmas_1994.mp4" or "Sarahs_5th_Birthday.mp4."
 It’s also a great idea to do a test run with a less important tape first.
 This lets you work out any kinks in your process before you start converting your most irreplaceable family memories.

-Pro Tips for a Flawless Transfer
+My Go-To Tips for a Smooth Transfer

 Once you have your gear, a little prep work can make a huge difference in the final quality of your digitized videos.
 These tips will help you get the best possible transfer, ensuring your memories look and sound as good as they can.